cevi/automatic_walk-time_tables/swiss_TLM_api/Readme.md

 A detailed description of the API endpoint can be found here: [API Endpoints](API_Endpoints.md).

 - swiss_name: find names for given points
+- map_number: fetch the map numbers for a given path

 **Future Endpoints**:
 - route calculation, given two points, the API returns a list of points describing a route between the two.